cmcnicoll/tech-assessment-alpha/README.md

 I also have a few questions before creating engineering tickets and would appreciate your input:

-- **`rewardsReceiptStatus`**: Should we compare Finished vs. Rejected?
+- **`rewardsReceiptStatus`**: Please confirm that we are comparing Finished vs. Rejected?
 - **Corrupt `users.json` sample**: I manually patched it, but we need to identify the root cause.
 - **Duplicate or missing users**: Are these known issues?
-I implemented a workaround for duplicates, but missing users will affect analyses.
+I implemented a workaround for duplicates, but missing users will affect our analyses.
 - **Duplicate or missing barcodes in the brands table**: Are these known issues?
 I handled duplicates, but I think missing barcodes are a major issue, so I added temporary mitigations and data quality warnings.

 If these issues are minor, we can move forward with releasing the changes as-is.
 I structured the single source of truth using the One Big Table approach, but I have some concerns about production performance.
 We can explore adding incremental logic if needed.